X-Immersion/VoiceMaker_Documentation/bp_library.md

 | AudioData | const [Audio Generation Result](api_reference.md#audio-generation-result)& | - | The generated [Audio Generation Result](api_reference.md#audio-generation-result) to be saved as a SoundWave asset |
 | ConflictResolution | [Asset Conflict Resolution](api_reference.md#asset-conflict-resolution) | - | Specifies how to handle cases where an asset with the same name already exists at the target path |

-**Returns**: `FString` - The final package name of the asset if saved successfully, or an empty string if the operation fails
+**👉 Returns**: `FString` - The final package name of the asset if saved successfully, or an empty string if the operation fails

 <br/>